Upcoming Events

 Payment Method:

-Please bring along a crossed cheque with Student ID card and register in person at the Counseling and Wellness Center (Room 5332, via Lift 3) during office hours
+Please bring your Student ID card for registration and complete an e-payment for the course fee at the Counseling and Wellness Center (Room 5003, via Lift 3).

 Certificate: